 - MASS MoCA

-Major exhibition support is provided by the Robert Rauschenberg Foundation, Horace W. Goldsmith Foundation, the Barr Foundation, and the Massachusetts Cultural Council.
+Thumbs Up for the Mothership is a collaboration with the Robert Rauschenberg Foundation residency program at Captiva Island, Florida.
+Exhibition support is provided by the Horace W. Goldsmith Foundation, the Barr Foundation, and the Mass Cultural Council.

 Dawn DeDeaux, Mothership III THE STATION, 2014-15